Wise Bites: April 2, 2021

 The Lazy question - “How can I help?” - This powerful question is a time saver question for you as it forces those you are working with to make a clear and direct request and keeps you from making assumptions about what would be best.

 Stanier wisely advises us to ask one question at a time when implementing the coaching habit.
-He shares that rolling out a string of questions, regardless of our motivations or intentions, could make people defensive and counter our goal to help others get better.
+He shares that rolling out a string of questions, regardless of our motivations or intentions, could make people defensive and undermine our goal of helping others get better.

 Quotes

-Stay tuned for future Wise Bites memos; share it online; and tell a friend!
+Stay tuned for future Wise Bites memos; share them online, and tell a friend!